‘Pipeline’ of Covid-19 patients into ICU a challenge for hospitals, says HSE chief

 Mr Reid said there were still 430 patients with Covid-19 receiving critical care in hospitals outside of intensive care units.
 He said about two thirds of these patients would be discharged but one third may need to go to intensive care units or indeed may die.

-The HSE chief executive said that higher grade FFP2 masks were being provided to more staff in hospitals as had been sought over the weekend by the Irish Nurses and Midwives Organisation.
+The HSE chief executive said on Sunday that higher grade FFP2 masks were being provided to more staff in hospitals as had been sought over the weekend by the Irish Nurses and Midwives Organisation.

 He said the draw down of these masks had increased from 130,000 per week to 1.3 million per week.